naman-singhal-025/ecom-analytics-recommendation-platform/docs/KibanaDashboardSetup.md

 - The e-commerce backend application is running and sending data to Elasticsearch
 - Access to the Kibana web interface

-## Quick Setup: Import Pre-Built Dashboards
+## Step-by-Step: Quick Setup Using Pre-Built Dashboards

-To save time, you can import the pre-built dashboards and visualizations provided in this project:
+Follow these steps in order to set up your analytics dashboards in Kibana:

+### 1. Open Kibana

-1. Open Kibana in your web browser (default: http://localhost:5601)
+- Open Kibana in your web browser (default: http://localhost:5601)

+### 2. Import Pre-Built Dashboards

-2. Go to **Stack Management > Saved Objects**
+- Go to **Stack Management > Saved Objects**
-3. Click **Import** and select the file: `docs/kibana-dashboards-export.ndjson`
+- Click **Import** and select the file: `docs/kibana-dashboards-export.ndjson`
-4. When prompted, choose to overwrite any existing objects if you want to update dashboards.
+- When prompted, choose to overwrite any existing objects if you want to update dashboards.
-5. After import, you will see dashboards such as "E-commerce Event Overview", "E-commerce Product Analytics", and "E-commerce Category Analytics" available in the Dashboard section.
+- After import, you will see dashboards such as "E-commerce Event Overview", "E-commerce Product Analytics", and "E-commerce Category Analytics" available in the Dashboard section.

-## Connecting Kibana to Elasticsearch

-1. Open Kibana in your web browser (default: http://localhost:5601)
+### 3. Create the Data View

-2. Navigate to Stack Management > Data Views
+- Go to **Stack Management > Data Views**
-3. Create a new data view:
+- Click **Create data view**
+- Enter the following:
   - Name: `user_events`
   - Index pattern: `user_events*`
   - Timestamp field: `timestamp`
-4. Click "Save data view"
+- Click **Save data view**

+### 4. Open and Use the Dashboards

+- Go to **Dashboard** in Kibana's sidebar.
+- Open one of the imported dashboards (e.g., "E-commerce Event Overview").
+- Set the time range in the top-right (e.g., "Last 15 minutes").
+- Click the refresh icon and set an auto-refresh interval (e.g., 10 seconds) for real-time analytics.

+### 5. Troubleshooting

+- If you don't see any data:
+  - Check that the data view is set up correctly and selected in the dashboard.
+  - Verify that your application is sending data to Elasticsearch.
+  - Make sure the time range includes recent data.
+  - Ensure field names in the visualizations match your data.

+### 6. Next Steps

+- Explore the dashboards and visualizations.
+- Set up alerts or create custom visualizations as needed.
+- See the rest of this document for manual dashboard creation and advanced tips.

 ## Creating Dashboards